Chimney / Liner Systems

 - It is a natural raw material, made from Icelandic volcanic rock

-- Anki is a product that boasts exceptional insulation and longevity and one that is suitable for all fuel types
+- Pumice is a product that boasts exceptional insulation and longevity and one that is suitable for all fuel types

 - It can be used for Open Fires, Stoves and Boilers for new builds or existing properties